-The CGG will require that new public open space is developed (to a minimum standard) and maintained by the subdivider for a 5 year period.
+The CGG will require that new public open space (POS) is developed (to a minimum standard) and where the POS is classified as Neighbourhood or District POS, maintained by the subdivider for a 5 year period.
+The City will consider requests to bond works and maintenance required as part of the development of public open space.